frictionlessdata/frictionless-py/docs/target/extracting-data/README.md

 **Sync Schema**

 There is a way to sync provided schema based on a header row's field order.
-It's very useful when you have a schema that represents only a subset of the table's fields:
+It's very useful when you have a schema that describes a subset or a superset of the table's fields:

 ```python